yashwanthmg/ideal-engine/README.md

 # USI Portfolio & Vendor Inbound Guidelines
 </h4> Company: amazon distribution Manager: Neha Pathak

 - SL USI% increased to 0.44% in Aug’22 exit (vs goal of 1%).
-Yashwanth started leading the USI (Unsellable Inventory management) portfolio.
-He set up weekly mechanism with FC to identify ASIN level causes of unsellable inventory.
-He identified 2 major reasons of USI- a) MRP tags missing in the products either via C-return route or during supply from vendors b) minor refurbishment pending with FC for the c-return products.
-He worked with all 13 vendors to supply separate MRP tags to FC for monthly correction of inventory.
-His findings also lead to modification of our Inbound and packaging vendor training deck to avoid “MRP tag misses” during vendor’s packaging process.
-Due to his efforts, USI% decreased to 0.08% in WK 39 (sep’22 exit).
+I started leading the USI (Unsellable Inventory management) portfolio by setting up weekly mechanism with FC to identify ASIN level causes of unsellable inventory.
+I identified 2 major reasons of USI- a) MRP tags missing in the products either via C-return route or during supply from vendors b) minor refurbishment pending with FC for the c-return products and worked with all 13 vendors to supply separate MRP tags to FC for monthly correction of inventory.
+My findings also lead to modification of our Inbound and packaging vendor training deck to avoid “MRP tag misses” during vendor’s packaging process.
+Due to this efforts, USI% decreased to 0.08% in WK 39 (sep’22 exit).

 <h4 align ="left">
 # SWOOS% reduction
 </h4> Company: amazon distribution Manager: Neha Pathak

 - 90% of SL brands faced MOQ/FTL issues in supplying lower quantities and lead to non-fulfillment of replenishment POs.
 This, combined with the sales spike due to price reduction lead to 35% replen swoos% in Aug’22.
-Since onboarding of alternate options like enablement of ATS, SWA etc were a long pole, Yashwanth quickly onboarded brands on SPN (Service Provider Network) service which connects 3P logistics partners to the brand.
+Since onboarding of alternate options like enablement of ATS, SWA etc were a long pole, I quickly onboarded brands on SPN (Service Provider Network) service which connects 3P logistics partners to the brand.
 90% of the brands facing MOQ issues on SPN (8 out of 9 brands facing issues) was onboarded in a span of 40 days, thus reducing Replen SWOOS% by 1100 bps (from 35% in Aug’22 to 24% in Sep’22).

 <h4 align ="left">
 # Team expansion, Learning path & training activity